lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 then times 4 to reach actual value that OverClocked LSDj is using (96)] *A good practice* is to make sure your grooves are divisible by two in order to achieve half tempo if desired.

+It is highly recommended to use GBC and above for optimal performance, but it's doable to run simpler/slower songs on normal DMG as well!

 If you thought about using **2xOC-LSDj** synced together, don't expect a lot of stability - Intense moments in your songs will slightly desync them, very high **`TEMPO`** should be avoided to prevent that.
 For some reason I cannot start start all 8 channels at once on some songs, still investigating that.